tjkendon/comp-1502-202001/Tutorials/tutorial2.md

 We will use these for assignments, for the lab exams, and for sharing code in class.

+* Click the correct link in the course blackboard.
+You will be asked to create a new account or to log in.
+Please do so (and please provide a username that I will be able to identify, so that I can give you a *grade*.
+* Github will process for a moment ("forking" a version of the starter repository for you to work with).
+Then it will provide you with a link to *your* repository.
+* Follow that link to the repository page.
+You can browse and look at the different tools available.
+We're not going to use them (much) except for the basic code view.

+Git works with a cycle, where in you do work and you add that to a "stage".
+Once you're happy with the stage, you will commit it, committing the changes into a "local repository", then you can "push" those changes to a remote repository.
+This allows you to keep safe version of your code stored away from your working computer and to keep track of the changes you've made.

 ## Phase 2 - Connecting Eclipse to your repository.